ZkoreMe/ZKore/README.md

 # Development

-The repo uses the Rust and the Anchor framework for it's Solana Programs.
+The repo uses the Rust and the Anchor framework for it's Solana Programs, Solana Mobile Wallet Adapter for connecting the wallet and using Solana Pay for receiving on-chain payments.
 For the client application, Next.js and React are used for a seamless user experience.

 ## Program Setup